Kilmarnock F.C. 5–1 Eintracht Frankfurt

 Kilmarnock vs Eintracht Frankfurt was a football match played on 22 September 1964.
 The match was played at Rugby Park in Kilmarnock, Ayrshire and was the second leg of the 1964–65 Inter-Cities Fairs Cup first round tie.

 Having lost the first leg 3–0, Kilmarnock came back from 1–0 down on the night and won the match 5–1 to progress to the second round 5–4 on aggregate.
-The match is regarded as one of the greatest comebacks by a Scottish team in a European tie and as one of Kilmarnock's greatest results.

 Background

 Eintracht had previous experience in European competitions.
 A Frankfurt XI, made up of players from the city, competed in the inaugural Inter-Cities Fairs Cup in 1955–58 before Eintracht qualified for the European Cup following their only German football championship win in 1959.
-The following season they would take part in arguably the greatest European Cup final at Hampden Park in Glasgow when they lost 7–3 to Real Madrid.
+The following season they would take part in the European Cup final at Hampden Park in Glasgow when they lost 7–3 to Real Madrid.
 On their road to the final, the Germans eliminated Scottish champions Rangers 12–4 on aggregate in the semi-finals.

 Despite having finished runners-up in the Scottish First Division four times in the previous five seasons, Kilmarnock had never played a European tie before 1964 as they had instead been selected by the Scottish Football Association to represent Scotland in the annual New York International Tournament.

 On 2 September 1964, the two sides met for the first leg of their Inter-Cities Fairs Cup tie at the Waldstadion in Frankfurt.
-Despite a nervous start, the inexperienced Scots in their first European match held their own and went in level at half time.
+The score was level at half time.
 However, early second half goals from Erwin Stein and Horst Trimhold were followed up by a third from Dieter Stinka to give the Germans the upper hand for the second leg three weeks later.